Intepat Logo

 5Retain the ISA/IPEA designation record.
 When entering the Indian national phase at 31 months, this designation is the basis for Form 18A eligibility.
 The IPO cross-references the international application number against ISA/IPEA records.

-If the ISA selected at PCT filing stage was not India, there is one remaining option to access the Form 18A eligibility route: filing a Chapter II Demand with India as IPEA.
-The Demand must be filed within three months from the date of transmittal of the ISR and Written Opinion, or within 22 months from the earliest priority date, whichever is later (PCT Rule 54bis.1).
-An additional fee (the IPEA preliminary examination fee) is payable to the IPO.
+If India was not selected as ISA at PCT filing, one option remains: filing a Chapter II Demand with India as IPEA.
+The Demand must be filed within three months from transmittal of the ISR and Written Opinion, or 22 months from the earliest priority date, whichever is later (PCT Rule 54bis.1).
+An IPEA examination fee is payable to the IPO.

-The current IPEA fees payable to the Indian Patent Office (effective 1 September 2025, per WIPO PCT Applicant’s Guide Annex E) are:
+Current IPEA fees (effective 1 September 2025, per WIPO PCT Applicant’s Guide Annex E(IN)):

 PitfallWhat Goes WrongHow to Avoid It